Maylands Primary School

 Row 4: David Hooper, Lance Spoors, unknown, unknown, Lois Naylor, unknown, unknown, unknown, unknown, unknown

-Row 3: Judith Coultas, June Dawson, unknown, unknown, unknown, unknown, unknown (Hall?), unknown, unknown (Slavin?), unknown, unknown
+Row 3: Judith Coultas (Reudavey), June Dawson, unknown, unknown, unknown, June Powell (Gamble), unknown (Hall?), unknown, unknown (Slavin?), unknown, unknown

-Row 2: the Smith twins, Lorraine and Lucille, Carole Layton-Smith (now Carole Cherry), unknown, unknown, unknown, unknown, unknown, unknown, Roberta Haile?, unknown, unknown
+Row 2: the Smith twins, Lorraine and Lucille, Carole Layton-Smith (Cherry), unknown, unknown, unknown, unknown, unknown, unknown, Roberta Haile?, unknown, unknown

 Row 1 (front): Alex Cargill, unknown, Robert Hall, Donald Thompson, Ray Dawson (?)
 Bill Walsh, unknown, Trevor Latimer, unknown, Garry Gillard